WPPOOL/call-to-action-gutenberg-block/readme.txt

 Call to Action Gutenberg Block

 == Description ==
 A full feature gutenberg block plugin which have call to action block with extended customization support and great design.
+It currently have 10+ seperate call to action layout along with options for background color, image and gradient.

 == How to Install? ==